 This educational practicum is required for Elementary Education majors.
 Students are placed in a local intermediate-grade classroom to observe and to experiment with teaching materials and methods.
 Guidance for intermediate-grade children and classroom management strategies are emphasized.
 Regular on-campus class meetings are provided to connect theories and practical experience.
 Field Experience: 4 hours per week arranged on a regular basis in a primary-grade classroom.
 This assignment is made in consultation with the education faculty.
 Cannot be taken concurrently with EDUC 306.
-Core outcomes met: V. Prerequisites: PSYC 212; completion of or concurrent enrollment in one of the methods courses.
+Core outcomes met: V. Prerequisites: Admission to Teacher Education Program and concurrent enrollment in one of the methods courses.